 In an effort to determine that the cause of the increase or reduction of the military dependent student population results from large scale rebasing, DoDEA verifies with each Service that one of the following four actions caused the increase or decrease in the number of military and civilian dependent students:

-- The official creation or activation of one or more new military units; or
+- Activation of one or more new military units.

-- The realignment of forces as a result of the base closure process; or
+The realignment of forces as a result of the base closure process (BRAC).

-- A change in the number of housing units on a military installation.
+Changes to the number of housing units available on a military installation.

 Eligible LEAs will be contacted and requested to submit a Standard Form (SF) 3881, ACH Vendor/ Miscellaneous Payment Enrollment Form to DoDEA.

 Funding awards and levels vary according to the number of eligible LEAs and their military dependent students, and the amount of funding appropriated by Congress.
-Congress did not appropriate any funding for FY14.
-DoD has not received funding for this program since FY 2007.
+Congress has not appropriated funding for this program since fiscal year 2007.

 The U.S. Department of Education provides the data that is used to determine LEA eligibility for the Impact Aid for Large Scale Rebasing Program.
 DoDEA works with the U.S. Department of Education to clarify or resolve any funding eligibility issues.

 All forms are provided for download in PDF format and require a PDF reader.
 You can download Acrobat Reader for free.